 The cost of building, maintaining and replacing the pipeline system is shared by all customers and is already part of the monthly bill you pay.
 You won’t have to pay specifically for this improvement to your neighborhood.

 Will you need to dig up my yard, sidewalk or driveway—and if so, who’s going to fix it?

 Because all natural gas pipelines are buried, some digging will be necessary.
 We pledge to do as little digging as possible.
 Please be assured that Columbia Gas will restore any landscaping or disruptions to property that occur as a result of the work as soon as weather permits.
 Initial restoration, such as leveling of surfaces, will be completed as the project progresses.

 How can I get answers to my specific questions?

 The best way to get answers to specific questions is speak to Columbia’s construction coordinator located in the project area once construction begins.
-You may also contact one of our External Affairs Specialists, whose contact information is found on the project's page.
+You may also contact one of our External Affairs Specialists.